Can I Travel 3 Months Before My Green Card Expires?

 3. Using Reentry Permits

 If you expect to be outside the U.S. for an extended duration and your Green Card is near expiration, it is strongly advisable to apply for a Reentry Permit.
 This vital document safeguards your legal status while you are away.
-Follow these essential steps:
+To ensure a smooth application process, follow these essential steps:

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.